freol35241/IVT490-interface-esp8266/README.md

 * Directly read a subset of the NTC resisitive sensors used by the IVT490 using ADCs
 * Emulate resistive sensors using digitally controlled potentiometers (DCPs)

-As such, it is possible to "fake" input to the IVT490 controller board such that it is possible to:
+As such, it is possible to emulate input to the IVT490 controller board.

-* Directly control the target feed temperature to the heating system

 The default behavior is however to emulate the same temperature as is being sensed by the resistive sensors, which essentially means to keep the heatpump working as per its own configuration.

+Currently, the software and hardware supports to emulate the following temperature sensors:

+* GT2 (outdoor temperature sensor).

+  This allows for controlling the target feed temperature (GT1_target) of the heating system through knowledge of the heating curve used by the heatpump.

 ## Hardware